chili-chips-ba/openPCIE/5.sim/README.md

 #### Natively Compiled Application

 As well as the native test code case seen in the previous section, the _openpcie2-rc_ application can be compiled natively for the host machine, including the hardware access layer (HAL), generated from SystemRDL.
-The HAL software output from this is processed to generate a version that makes accesses to the VProc and mem_model APIs in place of accesses with pointers to and from memory (see the [Co-simulation HAL](#co-simulation-hal) section below).
+The HAL software output from this is processed to generate a version that makes accesses to the _VProc_ and PCIe memory model APIs in place of accesses with pointers to and from memory (see the [Co-simulation HAL](#co-simulation-hal) section below).
 The rest of the application software has these details hidden away in the HAL and sees the same API as presented by the auto-generated code.
 In both cases transactions happen on the <tt>soc_if bus</tt> port of the <tt>soc_cpu</tt> component.
 The <tt>main</tt> entry point is also swapped for <tt>VUserMain0</tt>.

 #### RISC-V Compiled Application

 To execute RISC-V compiled application code, the <tt>rv32</tt> instruction set simulator is used as the code running on the virtual processor.
-The <tt>VUserMain0</tt> program now becomes software to creates an ISS object and integrate with VProc.
-This uses the ISS's external memory access callback function to direct loads and stores either towards the sparse memory model, the VProc API for simulation transactions, or back to the ISS itself to handle.
+The <tt>VUserMain0</tt> program now becomes software to creates an ISS object and integrate with _VProc_.
+This uses the ISS's external memory access callback function to direct loads and stores either towards the PCIe memory model, the _VProc_ API for simulation transactions, or back to the ISS itself to handle.
 This ISS integration <tt>VUserMain0</tt> program is located in <tt>5.sim/models/rv32/usercode</tt>.
 When built the code here is compiled and uses the pre-built library in <tt>5.sim/models/rv32/lib/librv32lnx.a</tt> containing the ISS, with the headers for it in <tt>5.sim/models/rv32/include</tt>.
 More details of the integration code and methods can be found [here](models/rv32/README.md).

 The ISS supports interrupts, but these are not currently used on _openpcie2-rc_.
 The integration software can read a configuration file, if present in the <tt>5.sim/</tt> directory, called <tt>vusermain.cfg</tt>.
 This allows the ISS and other features to be configured at run-time.
-The configuration file is in lieu of command line options and the entries in the file are formatted as if they were such, with a command matching the VUserMain program:
+The configuration file is in lieu of command line options and the entries in the file are formatted as if they were such, with a command matching the `VUserMain` program:

 ```
 vusermain0 [options]